 Both you and your spouse will have your own assets you’ve already reserved for older children.
 You’ll also have to consider any children you have together.
-A trusts is a good solution, but they should be crystal clear as to who gets what and when.
+A trust is a good solution, but it should be crystal clear as to who gets what and when.

 - Guardianship of Minor Children

 Have you divorced and the parent of children shared with your ex?
 Typically speaking, if you predecease your ex, your children will be in their guardianship.